pmmmwh/currency-convert/docs/04-Potential-Enhancements.md

 I might also rethink the idea of using a table and switch to something more fluid (using flex box to their full potential, for example) if I wanted to achieve "responsiveness"
 (i.e. if I want the project to be enjoyable on mobile screens).

+#### Fonts

+The fonts used here are not licensed to me.
+I should have asked for permission/obtained a proper license to use them.

 ### Throttling

 While I think server-side rate limiting is robust, it would also be useful if I added rate limiting in client side,